thomas-bsn/thomas-bsn/README.md

 Hello ! 💻

-__My name is Thomas and I'm 21 years old living in Paris, France.__
+__My name is Thomas and I'm 22 years old living in Paris, France.__
 <br>

 - Computer Science student at EPITA Paris.

-- Working as an Apprentice IT Engineer at SFR.
+- Working as an Software Engineer Apprentice at CRITEO.

-- Learning fundamentals Computer Science (First year).
+- Cybersecurity and Systems Major (4th year).

 - You can contact me on:
-  - Email: thomas.boisson@epita.fr
+  - Email: thomasbsn66@gmail.com
-  - Discord: thoma$#3165
+  - Discord: dothedash9600

 - Pronouns: He/Him